Selah Season | Purpose Life Church

 prepares you

-Selah Season is a defined period of 30, 60, or 90 days where selected leaders intentionally step away from ministry duties in order to reconnect personally, reflect deeply, and return with renewed strength and spiritual clarity.
+We build that same rhythm into our leadership culture at Purpose Life Church.
+A Selah Season is a defined period of 30, 60, or 90 days where selected leaders intentionally step away from ministry duties to reconnect personally, reflect deeply, and return with renewed strength and spiritual clarity.

-This is one of the key practices in our Leadership Growth Framework at Purpose Life Church.
-It is not a retreat from responsibility.
+This is not a retreat from responsibility.
 It is a rhythm of rest that leads to greater readiness.
+It is one of the most important investments we make in the people who lead this church.

 30 day